isaac-sim/IsaacAutomator/README.md

 Default output directory (`/OmniIsaacGymEnvs/omniisaacgymenvs/runs`) in the OmniIsaacGymEnvs contaner will be linked to the default results directory (`/home/ubuntu/results`) on the deployed instance.
 You can download the contents of this directory to your local machine using `./download <deployment_name>` command.

-Tip: To install a specific git reference of OmniIsaacGymEnvs, provide valid reference from <https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs> as a value of `--oige` parameter to the deployment command.
+Tip: To install a specific version of OmniIsaacGymEnvs, provide valid reference from <https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs> as a value of `--oige` parameter to the deployment command.
 For example, to install `devel` branch on an AWS instance, run the following command:

 ```sh
 ./deploy-aws --oige devel